ebtc-protocol/ebtc/README.md

 ### PriceFeed and Oracle

-eBTC functions that require the most current stETH:BTC price data fetch the price dynamically, as needed, via the core `PriceFeed.sol` contract using the Chainlink stETH:BTC reference contract as its primary and Tellor's stETH:BTC price feed as its secondary (fallback) data source.
+eBTC functions that require the most current stETH:BTC price data fetch the price dynamically, as needed, via the core `PriceFeed.sol` contract using the Chainlink stETH:BTC reference contract as its primary and can use another oracle source as a secondary.
 PriceFeed is stateful, i.e. it records the last good price that may come from either of the two sources based on the contract's current state.

-The fallback logic distinguishes 3 different failure modes for Chainlink and 2 failure modes for Tellor:
+The fallback logic distinguishes 3 different failure modes for Chainlink and 2 failure modes for the backup:

 - `Frozen` (for both oracles): last price update more than 4 hours ago
-- `Broken` (for both oracles): response call reverted, invalid timeStamp that is either 0 or in the future, or reported price is non-positive (Chainlink) or zero (Tellor).
+- `Broken` (for both oracles): response call reverted, invalid timeStamp that is either 0 or in the future, or reported price is non-positive (Chainlink) or zero (Backup).
 Chainlink is considered broken if either the response for the latest round _or_ the response for the round before the latest fails one of these conditions.
 - `PriceChangeAboveMax` (Chainlink only): higher than 50% deviation between two consecutive price updates

 There is also a return condition `bothOraclesLiveAndUnbrokenAndSimilarPrice` which is a function returning true if both oracles are live and not broken, and the percentual difference between the two reported prices is below 5%.